just-john/http_client/notes.md

 [x] fix the SSL_R_SHORT_READ issue

-[] SNI support
+[x] SNI support

-- provide accessors for the request object
+[x] provide accessors for the request object

-- http response todo

-- test the Short read
-- add an agent string
-- add streamout operator to the response object
+[x] add streamout operator to the response object

+[x] add a timeout timer to the http::client

+[] add an agent string

 - testing
     - component level testing